-Our core brings unique expertise and world class LCMS instrumentation to analytical exploration of foods and biologics.
+Our core (NPASR) brings world class expertise and cutting edge LCMS instrumentation to analytical exploration of foods and biologics.
 We excel at targeted and untargeted metabolomics for biomarker identification and metabolite discovery.
 Metabolomics is an experimental capability providing unrivaled depth of metabolite coverage to enhance scientific rigor of investigations and competitiveness of grants.
-We have particular experience in metabolomics as applied to dietary interventions and support the OSU Discovery Themes in Personalized Food and Nutritional Metabolomics for Health.
+We have particular experience in metabolomics as applied to a ‘Crops to Clinic’ approach with dietary interventions for cancer prevention, and support the OSU Discovery Themes in Foods for Health.

-- Provide investigators with bioanalytical method development and quantitative analysis of nutrients and phytochemicals in foods and their metabolites in biological samples
+- Provide investigators with bioanalytical method development and quantitative analyses of nutrients and phytochemicals in foods and their metabolites in biological samples

 - Enhance understanding of the role of dietary compounds in cancer prevention and control

-- Metabolite and biomarker discovery through untargeted LCMS metabolomics techniques
+- Metabolite and biomarker discovery through untargeted LCMS metabolomics technique

 Dr. Ken Riedl is an expert in analytical chemistry who develops and applies high-performance liquid chromatography (HPLC)-tandem mass spectrometry to the understanding of dietary food components in disease prevention and control.
 He operates three HPLC-mass spectrometry platforms, each with unique capabilities for identifying and quantifying phytochemicals and their metabolites.
 A broad background in food science, biochemistry and analytical chemistry strengthens his role in collaborative, multidisciplinary studies.

-Dr. Riedl studied food science at the University of Guelph in Ontario, Canada, where he received his undergraduate and master’s degrees.
-He earned his PhD in biochemistry from Miami University in Oxford, Ohio, investigating polyphenol-protein complexes as antioxidants.
-While a postdoctoral associate at Ohio State, he trained with Dr. Steven Schwartz to develop HPLC-MS skills toward quantitative phytochemical and metabolite analysis.
+Dr. Riedl studied Food Science at the University of Guelph in Ontario, Canada, where he received his bachelor and master’s degrees.
+He earned his PhD in Biochemistry from Miami University in Oxford, Ohio, investigating polyphenol-protein complexes as antioxidants.
+While a postdoctoral associate at Ohio State, he trained with Dr. Steven Schwartz to develop HPLC-MS skills toward quantitative phytochemical and metabolite analyses.